Shady129/Data-Structures-From-Scratch-CPP/Queue/README.md

 First In → First Out

-It is built on top of a custom Doubly Linked List to demonstrate composition and abstraction.
+It is built on top of a custom Doubly Linked List to demonstrate composition, delegation, and abstraction.

 ---